wblakecannon/terraform-jupyter/README.md

 ## About the State File

 Note that the Terraform state file is `local`.
 That's not always a good idea.
 However, I left it as `local` cause that's the easiest way to distribute working Terraform code.
-I suggest keeping your State file in an AWS S3 repository.
+I suggest keeping your State file in an AWS S3 bucket.
 For more information, I **highly** recommend buying [Terraform Up and Running](https://www.amazon.com/Terraform-Running-Writing-Infrastructure-Code/dp/1492046906/ref=sr_1_1?keywords=terraform+up+and+running&qid=1571417701&sr=8-1) by Yevgeniy Brikman.